aDotInTheVoid/boxcars/docs/report/report.md

 ### Passing Wrong Arguments as Cowns

-However there are some cases where `boxcars` can cause a quite unhelpful error to be emited.
+However there are some cases where `boxcars` can cause a quite unhelpful error to be emitted.
 For example, listing \ref{no-ref} passes a tuple of cowns, instead of a tuple of references to cowns.
 This causes the error given in listing
 \ref{no-ref-error}.
 Instead of usefully describing the mistake and what is needed to fix it, it can only tell the user that the type is wrong.